Fog Signal Building

 Erected by The Friends of Point Betsie Lighthouse.

 Location.
 44° 41.496′ N, 86° 15.298′ W. Marker is near Frankfort, Michigan, in Benzie County.
+The Fog Signal Building and marker are on the Point Betsie Lighthouse grounds.
 Touch for map.
-The Fog Signal Building and marker are on the Point Betsie Lighthouse grounds.
 Marker is at or near this postal address: 3701 Point Betsie Road, Frankfort MI 49635, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Oil House (a few steps from this marker); Gravestone at Point Betsie (within shouting distance of this marker); War Memorial (approx. 4.1 miles away); Marquette's Death (approx. 4.2 miles away); Crystal Lake (approx. 8.9 miles away); Mills Community House (approx. 9.2 miles away); Bruce Catton (approx. 9.2 miles away); Benzonia College (approx. 9.2 miles away).
 Touch for a list and map of all markers in Frankfort.